 FND overlaps both neurology and psychology, and this is reflected in the confusing array of names that are used to describe FND.
 As understanding of functional neurological symptoms has advanced, so has the debate among medical professionals regarding the diagnostic criteria and terminology as can be seen with reference to the 11th revision of the World Health Organisation’s International Classification of Diseases (ICD-11).

-(Edited by Professor Mark Edwards, Movement Specialist at St George’s, University of London Atkinson Morley Regional Neuroscience Centre)
+(Input received from Professor Mark Edwards, Movement Specialist at St George’s, University of London Atkinson Morley Regional Neuroscience Centre)

 CLICK HERE for information about symptoms.